deepchecks/deepchecks/docs/source/user-guide/vision/VisionData.rst

         images = np.clip(std * images.numpy() + mean, 0, 1) * 255
         return BatchOutputFormat(images= images, labels= labels)

-    data_loader = DataLoader(my_dataset, batch_size=64, generator=torch.Generator(),
+    data_loader = DataLoader(my_dataset, batch_size=64, collate_fn=deepchecks_collate)
-                             collate_fn=deepchecks_collate)
     vision_data = VisionData(data_loader, task_type='classification')
+    # Visualize the data and verify it is in the correct format
     vision_data.head()

 From TensorFlow Dataset
 -----------------------
 There are two possible ways to create a deepchecks compatible tensorflow `Dataset object <https://www.tensorflow.org/api_docs/python/tf/data/Dataset>`_.
-You can either create it in a way that directly outputs the data in the required format or convert an existing dataset, we will demonstrate the latter.
+You can either create it in a way that directly outputs the data in the required format or convert an existing dataset.
+We will demonstrate the second option.

 Assume a tensorflow dataset object that outputs a batch of images and labels as a tuple of (images, labels).
 We will use the `map <https://www.tensorflow.org/api_docs/python/tf/data/Dataset#map>`_